top of page

 Most of us carry a long history of unmet goals and abandoned promises to ourselves.

-But what if discipline isn’t the problem?
+But what if discipline isn’t the actual problem?

-Self-trust is the quiet, steady belief that you will show up for yourself, not perfectly, but reliably.
+Self-trust is the quiet, steady belief that you will show up for yourself—not perfectly, but reliably.

 Why We Struggle to Trust Ourselves

-We internalize messages like:
+We internalize damaging messages such as:

 • “You only deserve rest if you’ve earned it.”